BUTLER SHERBORN LLP COMPLAINTS HANDLING PROCEDURE

 The person appointed to deal with complaints is:

-- Where the complaint is initially made orally, the client and anyone else who we owe a duty of care too will be requested to send a written summary of their complaint to Richard Greasby (or an elected senior colleague if the complaint relates to work undertaken by him).
+Where the complaint is initially made orally, the client and anyone else who we owe a duty of care to will be requested to send a written summary of their complaint to Richard Greasby (or an elected senior colleague if the complaint relates to work undertaken by him).

-- Within twenty-eight working days of receipt of the written summary, the person dealing with the complaint will write to the client, in order to inform them of the outcome of the investigation into the complaint.
-If a full response cannot be reasonably given within 28 days a written update will be provided within that time followed by the full response as soon as possible thereafter.
+Within fifteen working days of receipt of the written summary, the person dealing with the complaint will write to the complainant to inform them of the outcome of the investigation into the complaint.
+If a full response cannot be reasonably given within 15 working days a written update will be provided within that time followed by the full response as soon as possible thereafter.

 The Property Ombudsman for consumer clients